Inspiral-merger-ringdown waveforms for black-hole binaries with non-precessing spins

 In this letter, we present an IMR waveform family modeling the dominant harmonic of binaries with non-precessing spins, i.e., spins (anti-)aligned with the orbital angular momentum.
-Aligned-spin binaries are an astrophysically interesting population as such systems are expected from isolated binary evolution and in gas-rich galactic mergers~\cite{Kalogera:2004pr,2007ApJ...661L.147B}.
-Such systems also exhibit interesting strong-gravity effects like the ``orbital hang-up''~\cite{Campanelli:2006uy} and ``spin flips''~\cite{Buonanno:2007sv}.
+Aligned-spin binaries are an astrophysically interesting population as such systems are expected from isolated binary evolution and in gas-rich mergers~\cite{Kalogera:2004pr,2007ApJ...661L.147B}.
+Non-precessing binaries also exhibit interesting strong-gravity effects like the ``orbital hang-up''~\cite{Campanelli:2006uy} and ``spin flips''~\cite{Buonanno:2007sv}.
 We make use of the degeneracies in the physical parameters to parametrize our waveform family by only the total mass $M \equiv m_1+m_2$ of the binary, the symmetric mass ratio $\eta \equiv m_1m_2/M^2$, and a \emph{single} spin parameter $\chi \equiv (1+\delta) \, \chi_1/2 + (1-\delta)\,\chi_2/2$, where $\delta \equiv (m_1-m_2)/M$ and $\chi_i \equiv S_i/m_i^2$, $S_i$ being the spin angular momentum of the $i$th BH.
-The last feature is motivated by the observation (see e.g.,~\cite{Arun:2008kb}) that the leading spin-orbit-coupling term in post-Newtonian (PN) waveforms is dominated by this parameter.
-We also show that this waveform family is able to capture a significant fraction of precessing binaries in the comparable-mass regime, the reason being that the phase evolution is primarily governed by the spin-orbit coupling, which is determined by the component of the spins along the angular momentum.
-This provides an efficient and feasible way of searching for precessing binaries in the comparable-mass regime.
+The last feature is motivated by the observation that the leading spin-orbit-coupling term in post-Newtonian (PN) waveforms is dominated by this parameter.
+We also show that this waveform family is able to capture a significant fraction of precessing binaries in the comparable-mass regime, providing an efficient and feasible way of searching for these systems~\footnote{The reason is that the (spin-dependent) phase evolution is primarily governed by the spin-orbit coupling, determined by the spin components along the angular momentum.}.